Penny-pinch your way to success

 - Being cheap can be a decisive competitive advantage.

 - Put extra focus on ongoing expenses.
+Do so by closely watching your business bank account.

 - The more a company grows, the more difficult it is to rein in costs.

 Bob Adams is a Harvard MBA serial entrepreneur.
-He has started over a dozen businesses including one that he launched with $1500 and sold for $40 million.
+He has started over a dozen businesses, including one that he launched with $1500 and sold for $40 million.
 He has written 17 books and created 52 online courses for entrepreneurs.
 Bob also founded BusinessTown, the go-to learning platform for starting and running a business.